If you want to know more information, like quotation, products, solutions, etc., please contact us online.

 The new (or regenerative) activated carbon is added in the last adsorption tank, the movement direction of the carbon is contrary to the flow direction of slurry, and finally, the gold loaded carbon is absorbed from the first adsorption tank, hence the term "countercurrent adsorption of carbon".
 The grade of gold in the solution from front to back of the carbon adsorption tank is gradually decreased, and the grade of gold-loaded carbon from the back of the adsorption tank is gradually increased, and finally, it is absorbed from the first tank.
 In the countercurrent adsorption of carbon, the desorption carbon or new carbon after pickling and thermal regeneration have the strongest activity and the fastest adsorption rate, which can reduce the gold grade of the final tail liquid to the minimum, reduce the losing chance of the dissolved gold from the tail liquid and improve the adsorption rate.

-The CIL process is developed based on the CIP process.
-CIL process reduces the number of leaching tanks and shortens the process flow, thus reducing the infrastructure investment and production costs.
+The gold CIL process is developed based on the CIP process.
+The gold CIL process reduces the number of leaching tanks and shortens the process flow, thus reducing the infrastructure investment and production costs.
 The leaching while adsorption improves the dissolution kinetics of gold, which is beneficial to gold leaching and adsorption.
 Because the CIL process has more obvious advantages than the CIP process, it is widely used in the gold processing plant all over the world.

-There are many significant differences between the CIP process and CIL process in terms of the process length, the amount of carbon stored in the process, carbon concentration, the volume of the adsorption tank, the amount of slurry needed to be transported for the char series, and the amount of metal accumulated in the process.
+There are many significant differences between the gold CIP process and gold CIL process in terms of the process length, the amount of carbon stored in the process, carbon concentration, the volume of the adsorption tank, the amount of slurry needed to be transported for the char series, and the amount of metal accumulated in the process.

 Table CIP process VS CIL process in parameters (Based on the 2000t/d gold processing plant)